 So here’s the deal: AfrikaBurn is a community of participants guided by a set of principles.
-Eleven of them.
-Which is why they’re called the Eleven Principles.
-They’re the same set of ideals that informed the creation of Burning Man, of which AfrikaBurn is a regional event, with the addition of a new one – Each One Teach One – which encourages the sharing of knowledge..
+They’re the same set of ideals that informed the creation of Burning Man, of which AfrikaBurn is a regional event, with the addition of a new one – Each One Teach One – that encourages the sharing of knowledge.

 In order to preserve the spirit of gifting, our community seeks to create social environments that are unmediated by commercial sponsorships, transactions, or advertising.
 We stand ready to protect our culture from such exploitation.
 We resist the substitution of consumption for participatory experience.